rschapiro/Portfolio/content/goals.md

 ### Knowledge
 *"I have knowledge about..."*

+- the creation and uses of simple 2D and 3D elements in the Unity Editor
 - the fundamentals of the Unity Editor and how to navigate it
 - the package manager and the asset store and how to use it
 - set up a project for "build and run" for the Meta Quest 2 headset